What Does Carnation Flower Mean and Symbolise?

 What is the Cultural Significance of a Carnation Blossom?

-Red Carnations are also held in the same regard in Portugal.
+Red carnations are also held in the same regard in Portugal.
 The flowers represent the 1974 military and civil coup called the Carnation Revolution and were placed on muzzles and worn on clothing.

 Such flowers also culturally symbolize socialism and the labor movement.
 It was the popular floral motif used during Worker’s Day or more commonly known as May Day.
+Surprisingly, carnations are also popular during St. Patrick’s day.

 What is the Biblical Meaning of a Carnation Floret?

-The pink Carnations have a special meaning in the Christian religion.
+The pink carnations have a special meaning in the Christian religion.
 Many believers say that this flower was the first to appear while Jesus carried His cross.

 What is the Spiritual Influence of a Carnation Bloom?